AdviceNow has a Sorting out Child Arrangements webstie with information on sorting out child arrangements when you separate or divorce.

 Also see Resolution's Parenting Through Separation.

-Voices in the Middle provide a dedicated place for young people to find help and support when in the middle of divorce and separation.
+Voices in the Middle is a dedicated place for young people to find help and support during divorce and separation.

 Also see Resolution's Parenting Through Separation.

-Voices in the Middle provide a dedicated place for young people to find help and support when in the middle of divorce and separation.
+Voices in the Middle is a dedicated place for young people to find help and support during divorce and separation.

 Gingerbread provides information to help single parents.
-They also run programmes to equip single parents with the skills and opportunities to gain employment.
+It also runs programmes to equip them with the skills and opportunities to gain employment.

 Kids Come First provides workshops for parents going through a separation.